HumAIne-JSI/semantic-inference/README.md

 ## Docker setup

+Running buildAndStart.sh runs buildImages.sh that builds 2 docker images for the client and the server parts.
+It is possible to set your own parameters such as what ports should be used, but the default settings should work as well.
+After that start.sh is ran which runs 3 docker images:

+- GraphDB docker image (publicly available)
+- Client docker image (can supply parameters for what server address it uses, by default localhost:5000)
+- Server docker image, which apart from the Flask server also runs the ChatGPT Retrieval Plugin.
+  - ''IMPORTANT'': for the ChatGPT Retrieval Plugin to work you should put an .env file in the kg-generator-server.
+    It should export enviromental variables as specified at https://github.com/openai/chatgpt-retrieval-plugin.
+The specified OpenAI token is also used by the server for answering user queries.

 ## Non-docker setup (still makes sense, however some defaults might have changed to make more sense for docker)

 ### GraphDB